Ejb503/systemprompt-mcp-core/README.md

 [Website](https://systemprompt.io) | [Documentation](https://systemprompt.io/documentation) | [Blog](https://tyingshoelaces.com) | [Get API Key](https://systemprompt.io/console)

 A specialized Model Context Protocol (MCP) server that enables you to create, manage, and extend AI agents through a powerful prompt and tool management system.
 This server integrates with [systemprompt.io](https://systemprompt.io) to provide seamless creation, management, and versioning of system prompts through MCP.
-It works in conjunction with the [multimodal-mcp-client](https://github.com/Ejb503/multimodal-mcp-client) to provide a complete voice-powered AI workflow solution.

 An API KEY is required to use this server.
 This is currently free, although this may change in the future.
 You can get one [here](https://systemprompt.io/console).

+This server uses Sampling and Notification functionality from the [@modelcontextprotocol/sdk](https://github.com/modelcontextprotocol/sdk).
+This will only work with advanced clients that support these features.
+A free opensource client [multimodal-mcp-client](https://github.com/Ejb503/multimodal-mcp-client) can be used to provide a complete voice-powered AI workflow solution.

 ## Required Client